 If you are finding it hard to get the help you need, an advocate might be able to support you.
 An advocate is an independent person whose role is to listen to your needs and support your choices.

-See Care Programme Approach
+See our page on the Care Programme Approach for more information.

 The assessment should be carried out in such a way that ensures your involvement and that takes enough time to capture all of your needs.

 In addition to support from adult social care services, you and your child may also be entitled to support from children's social care services.

-Local authorities have a duty to safeguard and promote the welfare of any children 'in need' and their families under section 17 of the Children Act 1989.
+In England, local authorities have a duty to safeguard and promote the welfare of any children 'in need' and their families under section 17 of the Children Act 1989.
 This automatically includes disabled children and any child whose health or development is likely to be negatively affected if the local authority doesn't provide support.